Speculorg/Terminal/volumes/redis_data/README.md

-# redis_data
+# Redis Data Volume

-This directory contains Redis files for development.
-Data is preserved between container restarts.
+This directory contains the persistent data storage for the Redis service.